villares/processing-python/migration-help/coming-from-Processing-Java.md

 #### Declaring a class

-Class declarations change slightly, roughly, the `def __init__(self …): …` method plays the role of the *constructor* method definition of a Java class (the method with the same name as the class, that does the object initialization).
+Class declarations change slightly, roughly, the `def __init__(self …): …` method plays the same initialization role of the *constructor* method of a Java class (the method with the same name as the class).
+Strictly, the `__init__()` method, which we read like "dunder init", is not a constructor, but you don't have to worry about it.
+If you are curious, read more about Python's "data model" at the [Python docs](https://docs.python.org/3/reference/datamodel.html#basic-customization).

-You'll have to add `self` as the first parameter of each method, and then use `self.` to access it's members, any methods or attributes of the class or instance.
+By convention, you'll add `self` as the first parameter of each method, and then use `self.` to access it's members, any methods or attributes, of the class or instance.

 Let's see the `MRect` class in the example **Basics > Objects > Objects** that comes with the Processing IDE.

 **Java**

 ```java